ClusterHQ/flocker/docs/gettingstarted/installation.rst

 #.
 Configure the AMI

-   Complete the 7 step configuration wizard.
+   Complete the configuration wizard; in general the default configuration should suffice.

-   We recommend a ``m3.large`` instance.
+   We recommend a ``m3.large`` instance at least.

-   We recommend the following settings:
-   * XXX

-   You will later enable root login to this machine, so we recommend that you configure the security settings to only allow access from you IP address or network.
+   You will later enable SSH root login to this machine, so you may wish configure the security settings to only allow access from you IP address or network.

 #.
-Download the Key from the AWS web interface and add it to your key chain
+Download the Key from the AWS web interface and add it to your local key chain:

    .. code-block:: sh